The Best MIDI Controller Keyboards 2025 – Under $200 to Over $1000

 Best MIDI Controller Keyboards Selection Methodology

 Since we have published guides for top rated MIDI keyboards based on their number of keys, we decided to focus on finding the best MIDI keyboard controllers within popular price ranges.
-To achieve this, we gathered a huge amount data from relevant reviews, ratings and discussions that totaled to over 97,200 sources for 108 MIDI keyboards.
-The sources were then processed by the Gearank Algorithm to produce rating scores out of 100 that we used to rank the best MIDI controller keyboards within each price bracket.
-For more information about our methods see How Gearank Works.
+To achieve this, we gathered a huge amount of data from relevant reviews, ratings, and discussions that totaled over 80,000 sources for 58 MIDI keyboards.
+The Gearank Algorithm then processed the sources to produce rating scores out of 100 that we used to rank the best MIDI controller keyboards within each price bracket.
+For more information about our methods, see How Gearank Works.

 About the Author and Contributors